 We will initiate projects which inspire and celebrate active journeys.
-These could include gatherings for scheme openings, active travel challenges with exciting prizes, interactive experiences along our routes, traffic signals timed to match cycling or scooting speeds... we want your ideas!
+These could include gatherings for scheme openings, Active Travel challenges with exciting prizes, interactive experiences along our routes, traffic signals timed to match cycling or scooting speeds... we want your ideas!
+We will encourage local businesses to play their part by promoting Active Travel to staff and customers, and to take advantage of the Greenway network as a business opportunity.

 The Active Travel Strategy will be delivered by Fingal County Council in partnership with the National Transport Authority and key stakeholders, several of whom are already mentioned in this document.
 In some cases the strategy will be delivered by developers through the planning process.
 In others, local volunteers may lead some of the supporting activities such as Cycling Without Age and led walks.
-Ultimately the strategy will rely on individuals who choose active travel and who lead by example.
+Ultimately the strategy will rely on individuals who choose Active Travel and who lead by example.

-Effective and high profile leadership on active travel can be a catalyst to deliver a step change in active travel across Fingal County Council.
 Senior political and executive commitment will be essential, as strong leadership is a pre-requisite for any successful strategy and its delivery.

-We will appoint an Active Travel Champion to ensure that this strategy is driven forward at all levels across the County, including securing support and investment in active travel.
-This could be a new external appointment or someone from the FCC Active Travel Steering Group.
+We will appoint an Active Travel Champion to ensure that this strategy is driven forward at all levels across the County, including securing support and investment in Active Travel.
+This could be a new external appointment or someone from the Fingal County Council Active Travel Steering Group.

-An Active Travel Steering Group will be established to monitor progress and coordinate activities, with cross department representatives working together to further embed active travel into the Council's governance structures, policy development and delivery.
+An Active Travel Steering Group will be established to monitor progress and coordinate activities, with cross department representatives working together to further embed Active Travel into the Council's governance structures, policy development and delivery.
 This will take account of all policies set out earlier in this report.

-We will engage in a review of Council policies and design standards which relate to active travel, particularly those which can influence the design and location of new housing, employment sites, schools and hospitals.
+We will engage in a review of Council policies and design standards which relate to Active Travel, particularly those which can influence the design and location of new housing, employment sites, schools and hospitals.